Colby-hin/colby-hin.github.io/projects/azure-cloud-detection-lab.md

 ### 5. Building the Attack Map
-I created a geolocation-based **attack map** in Azure Sentinel to visualize where incoming attacks originated.
+I created a geolocation based **attack map** in Azure Sentinel to visualize where incoming attacks originated.

 ---